gradle/native-platform/readme.md

 ### 0.3

-* Fixes to work with 64-bit OpenJDK 7 on Mac OS X. Thanks to Rene Gršschke.
+* Fixes to work with 64-bit OpenJDK 7 on Mac OS X. Thanks to Rene Grï¿½schke.

 ### 0.2